 I searched and searched for a clear way to determine how to find my niche.
 Everyone had a different idea, and my mind just would not follow through.
 I hit one of my stumbling blocks.

 And to be honest with you, it wasn’t until almost six months into my business that I figured it all out.
-I had to change niches once I understood the process better.
+I had to change my niche once I understood the process better.

 Now it wasn’t my training or the lack of support and help.
 It was a mental block because I was so afraid of finding the wrong niche.
 My mindset was wrong.